 Lisa put her amazing creativity to good use in the guest bathroom.
 It started out as a drab brown space with no personality but it didn’t stay like that long.
 The bathroom is now a much livelier mix of country white and a charming greenish-blue color called Montego Bay.

-Painting was just the beginning of this amazing mobile home bathroom makeover.
+The painting was just the beginning of this amazing mobile home bathroom makeover.
 Using a painting technique and a tool she developed herself, Lisa made the bottom half of the walls look just like bead board.

 You can read about her technique here.
 Lisa then used three different colors of paint on Duct tape to create a faux wood trim for a visual divide between the country white painted bead board and the blue.